Get all the latest data for Myanmar

 What property types will appreciate the most in Myanmar in 2026?

-As of January 2026, mid-market apartments and lower-tier condos are expected to appreciate the most in Myanmar, followed by townhouses in accessible Yangon townships.
+As of early 2026, mid-market condos and apartments are expected to appreciate the most in Myanmar in 2026, outpacing both landed houses and townhouses in terms of percentage price growth.

 How will interest rates affect property prices in Myanmar in 2026?